flowdee/hearthstone-cards/README.txt

 The plugin searches for Hearthstone card names within brackets e.g. [Druid of the Claw] and automatically adds an overlay to them.

+Basically take care of using correct special character according to your selected language.

 = Multisite supported? =

 Yes of course.
 Please install the plugin via the network administration but **don't activate for network**!
 Activate the plugin for each single blog instead.